Cavaliers wrestle No. 13 Nebraska in first round of Cornell Regional

 By Jeff White (firstname.lastname@example.org)

-Virginia has had two standout seasons since Leen's arrival, highlighted by 16 NCAA qualifiers, four ACC champions and four All-Americans as well as the 2015 ACC team championship.
+Virginia has had four standout seasons since Leen's arrival, highlighted by 31 NCAA qualifiers, eight ACC champions and four All-Americans as well as the 2015 ACC team championship.

-Virginia set program records with nine NCAA qualifiers and four national seeds in 2012-13.
-Jedd Moore (157 pounds) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
+Virginia set a program record with nine NCAA qualifiers, including four national seeds, in 2012-13.
+Jedd Moore (157) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
 DiCamillo was crowned the ACC champion at 133 pounds, becoming the first UVa freshman to win an ACC title since 1995.

 The Cavaliers recorded a program-best No. 11 national ranking during the season and defeated then-No. 9 Central Michigan at the Virginia Duals, marking the first top-10 opponent that Virginia has ever beaten.
 UVa posted a 16-4 record in dual matches before narrowly finishing second at the ACC Championships and taking 21st at the NCAA Championships.

 Virginia also was honored as one of the top academic teams in college wrestling in 2013 as UVa recorded the fifth-best GPA nationally (3.239), while a national-best eight Cavaliers wrestlers were named to the 2012-13 NWCA All-Academic Team.
 Matt Snyder was named an Academic All-America for the second straight year.